tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ---

-## Aggregation Can Reverse a Conclusion
+## Aggregation Can Reverse the Story

-Now consider two versions of a platform's job scheduler.
+Consider two versions of a platform's job scheduler.

 They process easy and difficult workloads: